A conversation with Anne Teresa De Keersmaeker about The Six Brandenburg Concertos

 Johann Sebastian Bach's music has made regular appearances in Anne Teresa De Keersmaeker's oeuvre.
 The Six Brandenburg Concerti marked her fifth performance to the music of the German baroque composer.
-Yet it was only in 1994, fourteen years after her first choreography Violin Phase, that she began to work with Bach's own music in the performance Toccata.
+Yet it was only in 1993, twelve years after her first choreography Violin Phase, that she began to work with Bach's own music in the performance Toccata.

 Interview by Jan Vandenhouwe

 JV: Why did it take you so long to finally take up the task of ‘dancing’ Bach?

 ATDK: “While developing the choreography to Steve Reich’s Violin Phase in the early eighties I always had a recording of one of the Brandenburg Concerti playing in the background .
 Bach's musical oeuvre has always been a guiding light for me ,from the very beginning of my career.
 However, I felt that at the time I wasn't ready yet to really take on its complexity and abundance, and transpose it into dance.
 The deeper I’ve managed to penetrate the structure of Bach's music these past years, the more Bach’s absolute genius has revealed itself to me.”